A Stockholm city break comes highly recommended by travellers who return here again and again to sample its many delights...

 If you've had your fill of retail therapy and want an educational day out with the kids, visit the Vasa Museum for the afternoon or Drottiningholm Castle and the Skansen historic park.
 The picturesque medieval Old Town of the city called Gamla Stan is a great place to while away a few hours too.

-Pop-music fans will have the chance to retrace the steps of ABBA on the city's famous walking tour, while art lovers can admire the cutting-edge works in Museet.
-For those with younger children, the Grona Lund amusement park is a must and it will keep both parents and children amused for hours on end.
+Pop-music fans will have the chance to retrace the steps of ABBA on the city's walking tour, while art lovers can admire the cutting-edge works in Museet.
+For those with younger children, the Grona Lund amusement park is a must and will keep both parents and children amused for hours on end.
 Stockholm city breaks are guaranteed to be spectacular, whatever time of year you visit.

+Getting into Stockholm from Stockholm Arlanda Airport is fast and easy.
+The Arlanda Express train takes 20 minutes to deliver visitors from the airport into Central Station in Stockholm and services are frequent.
 Local trains also depart from Arlanda Central Station in SkyCity, which can be found between terminals four and five.
 These also arrive at Central Station, though the journey is closer to 40 minutes.

+Frequent bus and coach services make the journey between Arlanda Airport and central destinations in Stockholm.
+The journey can take around 40 minutes.
 Taxis are available from outside all terminals.
 The cost is fixed to most areas of central Stockholm for up to four passengers but always ask what this is before you set off.

-Public transport: Coming under one umbrella, the public transport services are excellent in Stockholm, and you only need one integrated ticket to use the extensive subway network, known as the Tunnelbana, as well as the city's trains and buses.
+Getting around on weekend breaks in Stockholm is also simple.
+Coming under one umbrella, the public transport services are excellent in Stockholm, and you only need one integrated ticket to use the extensive subway network, known as the Tunnelbana, as well as the city's trains and buses.
 All areas are well connected, with the Tunnelbana operating via around 100 stations.

-Bike: Cycling is a great way to get around, though many bike loan schemes only operate during the warmer months.
+If you'd rather walk, Stockholm is an immensely pretty city and exploration of the inner islands on foot is highly recommended.
+Alternatively, cycling is a great way to get around, though many bike loan schemes only operate during the warmer months.